turnkeylinux/inithooks/README.rst

     APP_PASS=webappadminpassword
     EOF

-Don't worry after the first boot, inithooks blanks out /etc/inithooks.conf so important passwords aren't left in the clear.
+Don't worry about leaving sensitive passwords in there: after the first boot, inithooks blanks /etc/inithooks.conf out so important passwords aren't accidentally left in the clear.

 This preseeding mechanism makes it relatively easy to integrate TurnKey with custom control panels, virtualization solutions, etc.